 </div>

+You can have more than one level of sub-routing, but can't use _.nijor file then.
+It means that you can have a file like pages/dashboard/_.nijor but not pages/dashboard/me/_.nijor .
 Nijor supports parameterized routes, allowing for variable paths within routes.
-To define a parameterized route, enclose the parameter(s) using square brackets, e.g., [parameter-name].
+To define a parameterized route, enclose the parameter(s) using square brackets while naming your file ( e.g [parameter-name].nijor ).
 You can add any desired text before or after the parameter name.
 For example: @[user].nijor, [item].nijor, id-[x].nijor, etc.

 Let's explore parameterized routes with an example:

-Suppose we are building a profile page for users on our site, and we want to render the profile of 'Arun' when accessing the '/@arun' route.
-Similarly, we want to display the profile of 'Himasri' for the '/@himasri' route, and so on.
-Instead of creating separate files for each user, such as src/pages/@arun , src/pages/@himasri , and thousands of other profiles, we can create a single file, src/pages/@[user].nijor to handle all user profiles.
-This way, when a user visits routes like '/@himasri' or '/@arun', they will be directed to the same page, src/pages/@[user].nijor .
+Suppose we are building a profile page for users on our site, and we want to render the profile of 'rudra' when accessing the '/@rudra' route.
+Similarly, we want to display the profile of 'parvati' for the '/@parvati' route, and so on.
+We'll create a single file pages/@[user]/index.nijor

 <div>